-Dog shedding hair is never a pleasant experience.
+A Dog shedding short hair is never a pleasant experience.
 Your house will be full of hair which can be embarrassing.
-Furthermore, if you suffer from allergies, then a dog shedding will be even worse for you.
-However, you can do something to stop your dog from shedding, especially short hairs.

-However, if your dog tends to lose more hair than normal, you should consult your vet.
-This way, you will be able to rule out illnesses before you can start thinking of ways to deal with it.
-It is also advisable to watch your dog’s reaction to the shampoo you use on him.
-This is because he could be shedding from an allergic reaction towards the latter.
+However, if your dog tends to lose more hair than usual, you should consult your vet.
+This way, you will be able to rule out illnesses before you can start thinking of ways to deal with them.

 How to stop dog shedding short hair.
 Shedding Issues

 Before you start addressing dog shedding issues, it is essential to understand why he is doing so.
 This is important as you can approach this issue from its root.